 Most recently these activities have included:

-- Performing on stage to a real audience at Christmas
+- Performing on stage to a real audience at Christmas and at the end of the year

 - Sharing work with audiences during assemblies